hydro-project/hydroflow/book/example_1_surface.md

 use hydroflow::hydroflow_syntax;
 ```
 This import gives you everything you need from hydroflow to write code with the
-[_surface syntax_](./surface_syntax.md), which is the most common way to interact
+[_surface syntax_](./surface_syntax.md), which is the recommended way to interact
 with Hydroflow.

 Next, inside the main method we specify a flow by calling the
 `hydroflow_syntax!` macro.
 We assign the resulting `Hydroflow` instance to
-a mutable variable---we will be changing its status when we run it.
+a mutable variable `flow`––mutable because we will be changing its status when we run it.
 ```rust,ignore
 # use hydroflow::hydroflow_syntax;
 pub fn main() {